 While being the first American DJ to hit it hard in the U.K., Frankie also toured across Europe as the rave scene there began to grow.
 His 1989 release "Call It Techno" became a cult classic in Germany, and his "Future Is Ours" and "My House Is Your House" became the official names of the 1991 and 1992 Love Parades in Berlin.

-As graffiti writers with underground status running into subway tunnels to paint trains, Frankie and his brother Adam X painted the infamous "Peace Love Unity Movement" train car on July 4, 1990, to spread their message of peace in a violent era of New York City history.
-People soon began to learn what PLUM was all about.
+Before long, his influence on the scene extended beyond the music alone.
+As graffiti writers with underground status running into subway tunnels to paint trains, Frankie and his brother Adam X painted the infamous "Peace Love Unity Movement" train car on July 4, 1990, to spread their message of peace in a violent era during New York City history.
+People soon began to learn what PLUM - which would eventually transform into PLUR - was all about.

 Bones was pushing the movement through his music.
-In May of 1991, Frankie and his crew started STORMrave, a series of illegal underground events in NYC which would prove to be legendary and ran until December 1992.
-They were held in abandoned warehouses, factories, railroad yards, and became a model for everything that was about to happen in the rave scene.
-The likes of Richie Hawtin, Sven Vath, Moby, Hardkiss, and Doc Martin all played at STORMrave, which planted serious roots of electronic dance music in the USA and beyond.
+In May of 1991, Frankie and his crew started STORMrave, a series of illegal underground events in NYC which proved legendary and ran until December 1992.
+They were held in abandoned warehouses, factories, and railroad yards - and became a model for similar gatherings that emerged from the rave scene.
+The likes of Richie Hawtin, Sven Väth, Moby, Hardkiss, and Doc Martin all played at STORMrave, which planted serious electronic dance music roots in the USA and beyond.
 Moby once explained, "Frankie Bones was our hero, because he had gone to Europe and he actually made records."

-On July 24, 1993 a fight broke out at an underground party in the Bronx.
-That’s when Frankie got on the mic and said ‘If you don't start showing some Peace, Love, and Unity, I'll break your f*cking faces."
+On July 24, 1993 a fight broke out at an underground party in the Bronx at which Frankie Bones was DJing.
+On this infamous occasion Frankie got on the mic and said, “If you don't start showing some Peace, Love, and Unity, I'll break your f*cking faces."
 It was from this speech that a raver from the party changed the 'M' for 'Movement' to 'R' for 'Respect'.
 And PLUR has been the mantra for dance music culture ever since.

-In May of 2015, the Red Bull Music Academy honored him with a very special STORMrave reunion party, which was the highlight event during their month-long music festival in NYC.
-Red Bull was able to capture the very essence of the STORMrave spirit and for one night people got to experience a moment that had been absent from NYC for 22 years.
+In May of 2015, the Red Bull Music Academy honored him with a very special STORMrave reunion party, which made for the highlight event during their month-long music festival in NYC.
+Red Bull was able to capture the very essence of the STORMrave spirit, and for one night people got to experience a moment that had been absent from NYC for 22 years.

-Frankie recently played the 20th year anniversary party of Insomniac's Electric Daisy Carnival in Las Vegas in June of 2016, which broke the record for any rave in the USA with over 400,000 in attendance.
+Frankie played the 20th year anniversary party for Insomniac's Electric Daisy Carnival in Las Vegas last summer, which broke the record for any rave in the USA with over 400,000 in attendance.

-He's been recently recognized by publications like Vice’s Thump, The Daily Beast, and Insomniac for his unique contributions.
+He's also recently been recognized by publications like DJ Mag, Resident Advisor, Vice’s Thump, Redbull Music Academy, The Daily Beast, and Insomniac for his unique contributions.
 The past is finally catching up to the present, and the future is here.
 You can call it techno.